 Many trainers agree.
 They find that continually abstaining from all unhealthy foods isn’t the best for the body or the mind.
 It can lead to overeating and food guilt instead of enjoyment.
-Clean eating does not equal perfect eating.
+The act of clean eating does not equal perfect eating.

 Speaking of eating . . .